-- The participant's and/or service provider's health, safety, or welfare is immediately jeopardized or it is recognized that there is potential for threat of harm.
+- The participant's and/or service provider's health, safety, or welfare is immediately jeopardized or there is potential for threat of harm. - Fraudulent activity by the participant/their representative or the provider is detected. - There is non-compliance related to implementing the approved PSS.

-- Fraudulent Activity

-- Non-compliance related to the PSS

-When it is decided that a person can no longer direct their personal care services, there is coordination by the case manager to provide continuity of services and ensure the person's health and welfare while coordinating transition to an alternate service/setting options.
+When it is decided that a person can no longer direct their personal care services, there is coordination by the case manager to provide continuity of services and ensure the person's health and welfare while transitioning the participant to an alternate service/setting options.